Oxford UNIQ Spring and Summer Schools:

 The programme is open to UK-based students in Year 12 (and, in certain circumstances, Year 13).
 In 2017, the Target Oxbridge programme had 45 fully funded places.
 Unprecedented demand for places in 2018 prompted significant progress, with Oxford and Cambridge universities providing funding to support a total of 160 places.

-In April 2018 Trinity hosted the three-day Easter residential course.
+In April 2018 and 2019 Trinity College supported the three-day Easter residential course.
 The jam-packed programme gave students an introduction to living and studying at Oxford through interactive, subject specific academic workshops, as well as sessions about student life, skills for studying at undergraduate level, and the admissions process.
-There was plenty of opportunity to spend time with current student ambassadors as well as alumni and postgraduates and have their questions answered.
-Before the residential, Trinity College had committed to fund the cost of an additional ten places for the 2018 programme.
-The Director of Undergraduate Admissions and Outreach at Oxford University, Dr Samina Khan, thanked Trinity as one of the three colleges which particularly assisted in enabling the expansion of the programme.

 Oxplore is a digital outreach portal from the University of Oxford.
 As the ‘Home of Big Questions’ it aims to engage those from 11 to 18 years with debates and ideas that go beyond what is covered in the classroom.
 Big questions tackle complex ideas across a wide range of subjects and draw on the latest research undertaken at Oxford.
 Through classroom sessions, Oxplore aims to show students how to think and debate in a different way than they do at school.
 It can raise aspirations, promote broader thinking and stimulate intellectual curiosity, which gives students an advantage when they come to apply to university.

 Oxplore sessions can be delivered by Trinity’s Access Officer in your school or during your school’s visit to Trinity College.
-If you are a teacher and would like to run these sessions yourself to support your students on the run up to university application, please email email@example.com and we can provide you with all of Oxplore’s resources.
-If you have any specific questions, you can also email Oxplore directly at firstname.lastname@example.org.
+If you are a teacher and would like to run these sessions yourself to support your students on the run up to university application, please email: email@example.com and we can provide you with our Oxplore’s resources.
+If you have any specific questions, you can also email Oxplore directly at: firstname.lastname@example.org.

-If you are a student and want to receive information and help from Oxplore (including competitions and other useful tools for academic development) please follow this link https://oxplore.org/registration.
+If you are a student and want to receive information and help from Oxplore (including competitions and other useful tools for academic development) please follow this link: registration

 Oxford and Cambridge Student Conferences: